AdsJumbo/AdsJumbo.com/README.md

 info@adsjumbo.com

 # Monetize with AdsJumbo Ads
 Increase your revenue opportunities by putting ads in your apps by using the AdsJumbo Advertising SDK.
 Our monetization platform offers a variety of ad types including banner ads, interstitial ads and native ads.
 Drive advertising revenue by choosing from a variety of ad formats that can be seamlessly integrated into your Windows apps and games.
-Our advertising SDK you can simply implement into your existing Windows 10 & UWP application or game (also Unity 3D game).
+Our advertising SDK you can simply implement into your existing Windows 10 & UWP application or game (also Unity 3D game). </br></br>
+Supported architecture x86, x64 and ARM

 # Ad Formats:
 # 1. Banner Ads